MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/skip.md

+---
+description: How to skip some or all of the build steps
+---
 # Skip
-> How to skip some or all of the build steps

 {% raw %}